signatureai/signature-core-nodes/docs/nodes/data.md

 ## JsonToDict

-Converts a JSON string to a Python dictionary
+Converts JSON strings to Python dictionaries for workflow integration.

+A node that takes JSON-formatted strings and parses them into Python dictionaries, enabling seamless data integration within the workflow.
+Handles nested JSON structures and validates input format.

 ### Inputs